apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication.md

 ### Failure Mode by Multifactor Authentication Provider

 Each defined multifactor authentication provider can set its own failure mode policy.
-Failure modes set at this location will override the glovbal failure mode, but defer to any failure mode set by the registered service.
+Failure modes set at this location will override the global failure mode, but defer to any failure mode set by the registered service.

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties-Common.html#multifactor-authentication-providers).

-### Gloabal Failure Mode
+### Global Failure Mode

 A default failure mode can be specified globally via CAS properties and will be used in the case where no failure mode is set in either the provider or the registered service.